A meeting place for you, your company, your school, your association and your family

 The swimming and sports club was a large association until the 2000s, with each sport having its own section.
-Today, these sections are independent associations - Hellas Swimming Club, Hellas Athletics Club, Hellas Bowling Club, Hellas Orienteering Club, Hellas Handball Club, Hellas Tennis Club - which are collected under Hellas Alliance.
+Today, these sections are independent associations - Hellas Swimming Club, Hellas Athletics Club, Hellas Bowling Club, Hellas Orienteering Club, Hellas Handball Club, Hellas Tennis Club - which together with The Old Hellenic Society supporters club, GH, collected under Hellas Alliance.
 The club also has a periodical publication, Hellasbladet.

 All buildings are owned and maintained by the Hellas Alliance Association.

 The Hellasgården open-air farm with its lakeside activity centre and the Sjöcafé welcomes guests to the reception, information and booking centre, STF accommodation, some 20 activities and conference facilities, and is now run on an outsourced basis.
 The same applies to the restaurant Storstugan.

 The large green area stretching from Hammarbybacken in the west to Solsidan and Erstavik in the east is called the Nackareservatet.
 The area lies within the boundaries of the municipality of Nacka, but has two owners, the City of Stockholm and Erstaviks Gård.